 The benefits of such an approach include: A-level attestation can be provided to all Enterprise customers including wholesalers, resellers and contact centers; no stacking of Identity headers is required and there are no precedence/interop issues.
 In addition, there is minimal impact on Enterprises – they only have to update their TNSP if they resell/provide TNs to another Enterprise – and all certificate issuance/governance is retained at the STI-CA. It also reduces complexity on the TNSPs/OSPs.

-The details of this proposal are contained in - IPNNI-2020-00023R000.
+This proposal is still being developed and draft details are contained in - IPNNI-2020-00023R000.

 A.4 Differences in how the vetted information is passed to the OSP